- Politics and Social Issues»

 Later that day, our own drive was more like a canal.
 My neighbour was despairing, standing ankle deep in contaminated water.
 ‘Someone must be willing to shoulder the blame for all this,’ he gasped, but no-one had found anyone yet.

 We both made further phone calls in the hope that someone would come to our assistance.
 The scenario continued until Friday night, after yet more rain, when we found that the only way to stop the neighbouring garage from flooding was for both families to form a human chain, emptying buckets of stinking water into an unblocked drain at the end of the garden.
 It made no real difference and in the end, we had to call the fire brigade again who remained for most of the night, pumping water away.
-On Saturday morning eventually some understanding plumbing firm with one of those Dyno-rod things came to our aid and cleared the blockage which is what should have happened at the beginning of the week.
+On Saturday morning, some understanding plumbing firm with one of those Dyno-rod things came to our aid and cleared the blockage which is what should have happened at the beginning of the week.

 During that week no one we appealed to for assistance had any idea what to do.
 The council, to whom we pay 1500 GB pounds per annum in council tax, were no use at all.
 Their drains are ancient and blocked with leaves and silt and they have no tried and tested means of remedying the situation.
-Even locating sandbags proved difficult - the army were the only folk who had any.
+Even locating sandbags proved difficult - the army was the only folk who had any.

 A Big Job For My Builder